The Museum and Art Gallery of the Northern Territory (MAGNT) is a dynamic and exciting place to build your career.

 The Museum and Art Gallery of the Northern Territory (MAGNT) is northern Australia’s premier cultural and scientific institution.
 Recruitment opportunities are now open to support delivery of MAGNT’s new strategic plan and to develop a new $50 million art gallery in Darwin’s CBD following recent NT Government funding.

-6. In collaboration with the Aboriginal Heritage Officer facilitate culturally safe access to the Aboriginal heritage collection for custodians and researchers.
+In collaboration with the Aboriginal Heritage Officer and Assistant Aboriginal Heritage Officer facilitate culturally safe access to the Archives and manage access requests around genealogies and archival material for Custodians, researchers and stakeholders.

 For further information about this position please contact: